 Breakfast is normally served from 7:45 till 9:30am.
 Lunch is at 12:30 pm and dinner at 6:15 pm.
 Learn more about dining at the ranch.

 No, we don't.
 Casual western is always in style here at the ranch.
-You might want to bring something special for line dancing, but even at dinner we want you to be relaxed.
+You might want to bring something special for square dancing, but even at dinner we want you to be relaxed.